We absolutely love the opportunity to share with a fellow traveler "I wish I had known" moments. Here are some of our favorites to pass along...

 MONEY – Credit cards are widely accepted in most destinations; however, it is always a good idea to have cash on hand.
 Not all vendors and suppliers are credit card friendly.
 For example, taxi cabs in Aruba do not accept credit, and using an ATM there is very pricey.

-There are those who travel light and those who wish they had.
+PACKING – There are those who travel light and those who wish they had.
 Pre-planning your clothing for each day can save you from carrying around extra weight.
 Pack pieces that are easily interchangeable, have multiple uses and are neutral in color.
 For men, swim trunks can serve double duty as shorts, and women can vary their wardrobe with accessories like scarves or hats.

-I highly recommend planning ahead for popular destinations, special events, and transportation.
-I get that not all travelers want to plan ahead for dinner reservations; however, some of the best places to eat are hard to get into and may not be open every day.
+We highly recommend planning ahead for popular destinations, special events, and transportation.
+We understand that not all travelers want to plan ahead for dinner reservations; however, some of the best places to eat are hard to get into and may not be open every day.
 You may need to purchase tickets ahead of time if you want to see a live show or attend a special event.
 Transportation can be unconventional in some locations, and you may need to consider several options to get from place to place.
 Planning ahead will reduce frustration and disappointment and ensure that you have the opportunity to enjoy those “must-do” items on your trip.

 The only thing you can’t plan for is the unexpected.
 Travel insurance is your best option for saving money if something comes up, but not all unexpected circumstances are negative.
 Some of the best travel moments happen spontaneously.
 It’s also important to understand that wise planning doesn’t have to be excessive.
 Leave space in your plan to follow recommendations from locals you meet.

 Translation apps offer additional help.
-Google Translate is one of my favorites for text translation.
+Google Translate is one of our favorites for text translation.
 If you hold it over a menu, it will translate into your selected language.
 No internet needed.
 Be sure to download any apps before traveling, just in case the internet is slow or unavailable.

-TRANSPORTATION – Transportation can be very important during your trip or not at all.
+TRANSPORTATION – Transportation can be very important during your trip or not needed at all.
 Some travelers just want to get to their resort and relax while others will need some form of transportation every day.
-I can relate to both.
+We can relate to both.
 Understanding your destination and the means of transportation is extremely important to the success of your trip.